errbufferoverfl/garden.errbufferoverfl.me/antilibrary/cultish.md

 From the book summary I'm expecting the book explores the "suburban mom gone QAnon" pipeline in more detail, rather than glossing over _how_ people are radicalised.

-I'm also pleased to see that Montell's research won't just focus on what we see or understand as religious or political cults, but will also explore how cult language is used by start-ups, fitness brands and social media.
+I'm also pleased to see that Montell's research won't just focus on what we see or understand as religious or political cults, but will also explore how cultish language is used by start-ups, fitness brands and social media.

 After watching a few series and documentaries about cults you can see the same patterns in emerge but at the same time it's very easy to second guess wether you're reading too much into it.